 Characteristic Value

 Is Abstract: True

 Superclass Role: roletype

 Subclass Roles: dialog

+Characteristic Value

 Supported States and Properties: aria-modal

-Inherited States and Properties: aria-atomic aria-busy (state) aria-controls aria-current (state) aria-describedby

-Characteristic Value

-aria-details aria-disabled (state) (deprecated on this role in ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts aria-label aria-labelledby aria-live aria-owns aria-relevant aria-roledescription
+Inherited States and Properties: aria-atomic aria-braillelabel aria-brailleroledescription aria-busy (state) aria-controls aria-current (state) aria-describedby aria-description aria-details aria-disabled (state) (deprecated on this role in ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts aria-label aria-labelledby aria-live aria-owns aria-relevant aria-roledescription

-Name From: author

-§ 6.
-Supported States and Properties
+6. Supported States and Properties

-§ 6.1 Clarification of States versus Properties
+6.1 Clarification of States versus Properties

 The terms "states" and "properties" refer to similar features.
 Both provide specific information about an [object](#), and both form part of the definition of the nature of [roles](#).
 In this document, states and properties are both treated as aria-prefixed markup [attributes](#).
 However, they are maintained conceptually distinct to clarify subtle differences in their meaning.
-One major difference is that the values of properties (such as [aria-](#)

-labelledby) are often less likely to change throughout the application life-cycle than the values of states (such as aria-checked) which may change frequently due to user interaction.
-Note that the frequency of change difference is not a rule; a few properties, such as aria-valuetext are expected to change often.
+One major difference is that the values of properties (such as [aria-labelledby](#)) are often less likely to change throughout the application life-cycle than the values of states (such as [aria-checked](#)) which might change frequently due to user interaction.
+Note that the frequency of change difference is not a rule; a few properties, such as [aria-valuetext](#) are expected to change often.
 Because the distinction between states and properties is of little consequence to most web content authors, this specification refers to both "states" and "properties" simply as "attributes" whenever possible.
-See the definitions of state and property for more information.
+See the definitions of [state](#) and [property](#) for more information.